 2.1 Conceptual Framework

 The framework of the study shows how effective Ilocano worksheets are in teaching Mathematics.
-As part of the process, a series of pretest and posttest is to be conducted using conventional methods in teaching Mathematics and after using Ilocano Worksheets to measure the pupil’s academic performance in Mathematics.
-This will measure the effectiveness of the mediums of instruction in the delivery of Mathematics among the Grade III pupils.
+As part of the process, a series of pretests and posttests are to be conducted using conventional methods in teaching Mathematics and after using Ilocano Worksheets to measure the pupil’s academic performance in Mathematics.
+This will measure the effectiveness of the mediums of instruction in the delivery of Mathematics among Grade III pupils.

 Input Process Output